 The West Riding County Council opened Ward Green Primary School on 11th January 1943 on the Vernon Road site.
 It has been on an eventful journey from becoming a two site school in 1969 to undergoing extensive building work during 2009/10 to create a one site school on Vernon Road.

-Our admission limits are 45 children per year group, some classes in KS2 have mixed year groups.
-There is an independent private day care provider on site.
+Our admission limits are 50 children per year group, there is an independent private day care provider on site.

 Below are some useful links for parents to find out more information about our school:

 "Parent View gives you the chance to tell us what you think about your child’s school.

 Parent View asks for your opinion on 12 aspects of your child’s school, from the quality of teaching, to dealing with bullying and poor behaviour.
 If your child is at a boarding or a residential special school, it also asks for your opinion on five aspects of your child’s boarding or welfare.
 We will use the information you provide when making decisions about which schools to inspect, and when."

 "Find schools in England and view school performance, characteristics and spend per pupil data and for academies, their latest set of financial accounts."